DennisByberg/clo24-denbyb94-exam/README.md

 **Project:** Full-stack web platform for ESS Group's new facility, transitioning from .NET to Python/FastAPI to prepare for upcoming internship (LIA).
 The project involves building a booking system with user management, deployed on Azure App Service.

+> **Note:** This is a simulated project scenario for educational purposes.
+The facility and its content are fictional and AI-generated.

-Visit the **[Project Wiki](https://github.com/DennisByberg/clo24-denbyb94-exam/wiki)** for comprehensive project documentation including weekly summaries, course checklists, time tracking, project plan, and resources.
+Visit the **[Project Wiki](https://github.com/DennisByberg/clo24-denbyb94-exam/wiki)** for project documentation.

-## ‍💻 Developer Guides
+## 💻 Developer Guides

 - **[Frontend Developer Guide](frontend/README.md)** - Setup and development workflow for frontend